bitshifter/mathbench-rs/README.md

 All benchmarks are performed using [Criterion.rs].
 Benchmarks are logically into the following categories:

+* return self - attempts to measure overhead of benchmarking each type.
 * single operations - measure the performance of single common operations on types, e.g. a matrix inverse, vector normalization or multiplying two matrices.